“Allowing yourself to see the good in the world almost magically creates clear spaces where you can begin to grow again!” – Joshua Moore

 Many of us have problems that we deal with, physical, emotions, disorders, self-esteem, most of which, comes from experiences in childhood when our core beliefs were formed and established as our mindset.
 We have gone to counseling or coaching to make changes.
 The first thing we have to change is our core beliefs, which create our mindset.

-Your choices are based on what your beliefs.
+Your choices are based on what you belief.
 If your beliefs are contrary to change you will find yourself stuck and unable to move forward to success, to fulfill your dreams or goals.

 It’s not because you are a victim or because that’s just the way you are or just the “hand you’ve been dealt.”
 It’s because your beliefs and your choices are contrary.